LeiaNH/NWAfrica-Bird-Vessel-Interactions-Main/README.md

 LARAUD_inputBRT_L1.rds  | This dataset records seabird-vessel interactions (encounters/attendances) of Audoui'ns gull used for BRT and derived figures.
 events.rds              | This dataset records seabird–vessel interactions (encounter/attendance) used for figure 3 and 6.

-Each BRT input dataset includes environmental (e.g. SST, CHL), spatial (e.g. depth, distance to coast), and anthropogenic (e.g. vessel density, gear type) covariates, along with a binary response indicating seabird presence or pseudo-absence.

 `Data` folder (with the input folder and the output folder derived from this repository), can be downloaded using the following link: https://www.dropbox.com/scl/fo/m6eg8s774jxio9rz4nphr/AHCzUjrWhnwa9jPkIZ1ENI4?rlkey=wmfme00bic3r4vlvj4c27r8nh&dl=1

 ### Code

+To run the full modeling workflow—including data exploration, model tuning, fitting, and bootstrap resampling—use the mainBRT.R script.
+The required input file is *_inputBRT_L1.rds.
+Each BRT input dataset includes environmental (e.g., SST, CHL), spatial (e.g., depth, distance to coast), and vessel(e.g., vessel density, gear type) covariates, along with a binary response indicating attendance (response 1) or encounter (response 0).
+The results (plots, tables, and summaries) will be saved in the /output/ folder.

+To generate the main figures shown in the paper, run the mainFigures.R script after the modeling is complete.
+This script depends on the output from mainBRT.R, and also uses events.rds to produce Figures 3 and 6.

 The scripts are located in the `code` folder.
 The workflow can be easily followed by running the four main scripts listed below, each of which connects to additional scripts as needed: